 Qualification(s): BA, LLB

-Mary Abriola is a Knowledge and Costs Compliance Senior Associate in Maurice Blackburn’s Knowledge, Information and Technology team based in Melbourne.
+Mary Abriola is a Knowledge and Costs Compliance Special Counsel in Maurice Blackburn’s Knowledge, Information and Technology team based in Melbourne.

 Mary was admitted as a lawyer in 1988 and has worked in costs law since 2002, affording her extensive knowledge in this complex area of legal practice as well as in precedent development.
 She has a broad legal knowledge due to the nature of her work and is particularly skilled in advocacy, legal drafting and advice and negotiating.

 Mary’s other legal experience includes working as a Member of the Victorian Bar practising predominantly in Crime and Family Law, and as a Judges’ Associate in the County Court to His Honour Judge Kelly QC.
 She also provided mortgage and securitisation work to banks and financial institutions.

 Mary works to ensure national compliance with Maurice Blackburn’s Costs Agreements, Litigation Funding Agreements and Legal Services Agreements.

 “It is rewarding to know that the work I do for the firm ensures that we are a high performance, best practice law firm ahead of the curve and leading by example," says Mary.